A robust process is in place to ensure that all students are placed in an appropriate learning programme

 Internal Assessment information

 Students complete internal assessments throughout the year.
 These are set and assessed by College staff.
-Students will receive a grade for their assessment; Not Achieved, Achieved, Merit or Excellence, and gain the amount of credits attached to the assessments (if A, M or E is gained).
+Students receive a grade for their assessment; Not Achieved, Achieved, Merit or Excellence, and gain the amount of credits attached to the assessments (if A, M or E is gained).
 They will gain no credits for a Not Achieved grade.

 Some assessments build over a period of time and students will be able to gain feedback and feed forward.
 As the due date nears, this will become less specific so that authenticity is gained.

-External Assessment information and Assessment Week
+External Assessment information

 Students complete external assessments during the NCEA examination period.
 These assessments are created and assessed by NZQA and the results are returned to students mid January.

-Assessment opportunities are held at the College in Term 3.
 Internal assessments and derived grade opportunities for external standards are held during this time.
 Derived grades are used when considering school prizes for students (alongside internal results) and are provided to NZQA when a student is unable to sit the final NCEA examination(s) due to circumstances beyond their control.

-For academic queries, the first port of call for students and parents/guardians at the College is the student’s subject teacher or subject Curriculum Leader.
+For academic queries, the first port of call for students and parents/guardians at the College is the student’s subject teacher or Curriculum Leader.

 If necessary, you can also contact the following staff: